A Multimessenger Search for the Supermassive Black Hole Binary in 3C 66B with the Parkes Pulsar Timing Array: Results

 Instead of calculating the strain amplitude $h_0$ of the CGW from 3C~66B based on the luminosity distance using Equation~\ref{eq:strain_amp}, we now treat it as a free parameter.
 This way, the distance to 3C~66B is not involved in the calculation.
-Similar to the chirp mass prior, we use a prior $\pi(\log_{10}h_0)=\mathcal{U}(-17.0,-12.5)$, which is more consistent with the decreasing probability of an SMBHB with a high $h_0$.
+Similar to the chirp mass prior, we use the prior $\pi(\log_{10}h_0)=\mathcal{U}(-17.0,-12.5)$, which is more consistent with the decreasing probability of an SMBHB with a high $h_0$.
 The other priors are as in Section~\ref{sec:results:mc}.
 The posterior on $h_0$ is shown in Figure~\ref{fig:hPosteriors}.
 With only the Earth term, we find an upper limit at 95\% credibility to be $\log_{10} h_0 < -14.12$.
 When including the pulsar term, we find a more constraining limit, $\log_{10} h_0 < -14.44$.
 Using the more conservative prior, $\pi(h_0)=\mathcal{U}(10^{-17.0},10^{-12.5})$, we find an upper limit for the Earth term of $\log_{10} h_0 < -13.86$ and an upper limit of $\log_{10} h_0 < -14.20$ when including the pulsar term.
 As in Section~\ref{sec:results:mc}, the range of $h_0$ of the EM model from~\citet{IguchiOkuda2010} is partially ruled out in all cases.

-It is also of interest to compare the strain amplitude of a CGW signal from 3C~66B with the expectation for the GWB at the EM-predicted frequency of the binary. \citet{GoncharovSardana2024} proposes a fiducial prior on the characteristic strain amplitude of the background, $h_\text{c}(f) = A(f~\text{yr})^{-2/3}$, characteristic of SMBHBs.
-The prior is based on black hole masses inferred from kinematic observations and galaxy velocity dispersion.
-Based on this prior, we calculate $h_{0,\text{GWB}}=2h_\text{c}/\sqrt{32/5}$, to revert the root-mean-square averaging over SMBHB inclination and polarization assumed for the background (see Equation 8 in~\citet{Burke-SpolaorTaylor2019}).
-The best-fit $h_\text{c}(f=\text{yr}^{-1})$ of the GWB from the data of the European Pulsar Timing Array by~\citet{GoncharovSardana2024} is within $3\sigma$ interval of the prior, above the prior mean.
+It is also of interest to compare the strain amplitude of a CGW signal from 3C~66B with the expectation for the GWB at the EM-predicted frequency of the binary. \citet{GoncharovSardana2025a} propose a fiducial prior on the characteristic strain amplitude of the background, $h_\text{c}(f) = A(f~\text{yr})^{-2/3}$, characteristic of SMBHBs.
+Where $A$ is the strain amplitude at the gravitational wave frequency $f$.
+The prior is based on black hole masses inferred from kinematic observations and galaxy velocity dispersions.
+Based on this prior, we calculate $h_{0,\text{GWB}}=2h_\text{c}/(2^{2/3}\sqrt{32/5})$, to revert the rms averaging over the SMBHB inclination and polarization assumed for the background (see Equation 8 in~\cite{Burke-SpolaorTaylor2019}).
+The best-fit $h_\text{c}(f=\text{yr}^{-1})$ of the GWB from the data of the European Pulsar Timing Array by~\citet{GoncharovSardana2025a} is within $3\sigma$ interval of the prior, above the prior mean.
 Thus, the prior is consistent with observations.